Authpartyio/Spec/QR_Authorization.spec.md

 `counterparty:1FwkKA9cqpNRFTpVaokdRjT9Xamvebrwcu?action=broadcast&message=AUTHPARTY+VERIFY-ADDRESS+UMIXIJAnvwbZDax`

 ## UI Suggestions ##
+Present to the user whether or not the callback url has SSL enabled.

 If `action` is specified, verify action with user to ensure action is truly desired.

 If no address is provided (counterparty:?), prompt user to select address, or use current/default address.